bAvenir/service_common_format/README.md

 ```

 #### Supporting multiple interaction patterns of one interaction resource
 There might be the case that service supports the two interaction patterns to monitor on interaction resource, e.g. actual energy consumption.
-In this case the fragment of the *STD* will looks like as follows.
+In this case the fragment of the *SCF* will looks like as follows.
 ```javascript
 "requirements":{
   "properties": [